GRE AWA sample essays to help you score high!

 For example, while artificial intelligence may be able to perform certain tasks more efficiently than humans, it cannot replicate the creativity, critical thinking, and problem-solving skills that are essential in many fields.
 Similarly, while automation may be able to streamline certain production processes, it cannot replace the craftsmanship, attention to detail, and quality control that are required in many areas of manufacturing.

 Moreover, it is important to recognise that technological skills and knowledge are not the only factors that determine success in the job market.
 Soft skills, such as communication, teamwork, and adaptability, are also essential in today's workplace, and they cannot be easily replaced by machines.
-In order to remain competitive, individuals and organizations must cultivate a diverse range of skills and knowledge, including both technical and soft skills.
+In order to remain competitive, individuals and organisations must cultivate a diverse range of skills and knowledge, including both technical and soft skills.

 In conclusion, while technological advancements are certainly transforming the job market, they are not making traditional skills and knowledge obsolete.
 Rather, these skills and forms of knowledge are evolving alongside technological change, and they continue to play a vital role in many sectors of the economy.
 By recognising the importance of a diverse range of skills and knowledge, individuals and organisations can position themselves for success in the 21st century job market.